The Do’s and Don’ts of Teeth Whitening

-If you are using an over-the-counter strip to whiten your teeth, then it’s important to remember that these products are designed for use in a mouth that is healthy.
+If you are using an over-the-counter strip to whiten your teeth, then it’s important to remember that these products are designed for use in healthy mouths.
 If there is build up on your teeth, you won’t achieve the results you want.
 Flossing and brushing are important, as well as visiting the dentist for a cleaning.
 Schedule your dental checkup before you start a whitening system so your dentist can check for any tooth decay.
 If there are cavities, the bleach can seep into them, hit a nerve, and cause pain.

 Be aware of what is staining your teeth.

 Foods that can stain a white carpet will also stain teeth.
 These foods include dark juices, coffee, tea, wine, food dyes, blackberries, and more.
 If you want whiter teeth, avoid these foods or be sure to rinse your mouth out with water after consuming.
 The first days after using a whitening treatment are the most important.
 The less you indulge in these foods, then the longer your results should last.
-Whitening teeth can cause teeth to be more porous in the short term, so they will absorb stains.
+Whitening treatments can cause teeth to be more porous in the short term, so during this time, they’ll absorb more stains.

 Check expiration dates on whitening products.

 Be cautious about any flash sales on a tooth whitening kit.
 This could be because it’s close to the expiration date.
 The main ingredient in many whitening products is hydrogen peroxide.
-Over time, the hydrogen peroxide will change to water and oxygen.
-If you are using a kit after the expiration date, you aren’t getting the right ingredients and the results won’t be as effective.
+Over time, the hydrogen peroxide will break down into water and oxygen, so if you’re using a kit after the expiration date, you won’t get the results you’re looking for.

 To get the best results from tooth whitening, there are some best practices to help improve and maintain your white smile.

 Don’t let the whiteners sit on your teeth longer than you are supposed to.
 Doing so can increase the sensitivity of teeth and gums or damage them.
-If you notice your teeth are sensitive and you notice pain, give your mouth a rinse with some tepid water and then take a break for a few days.
-If you still continue to feel pain, then seek out professional advice.
+If you notice your teeth are sensitive and or in pain, give your rinse your mouth with some tepid water and then take a break for a few days.
+If you still continue to feel pain, seek out professional advice.

 Don’t leave white strips in hot temperatures.

-Your white strips shouldn’t be left in a hot car while you run other errands or left in an area of your home exposed to a lot of heat.
+Your white strips shouldn’t be left in a hot car while you run other errands or stored in an area of your home exposed to a lot of heat.
 Heat will make the hydrogen peroxide in the strips inactive.
-You can store them in the refrigerator to extend the shelf life if you aren’t using them right away.
-Just be sure to use them before the expiration date.
+If you’re not going to use your white strips right away, you can store them in the refrigerator to extend the shelf life – just remember to use them before the expiration date.

 Smoking can be one of the fastest ways to diminish teeth whiteness, so it’s best to eliminate it from your lifestyle if you want to have whiter teeth.
-Stopping smoking can also have a number of different benefits to your health and can lower your risk for oral cancer.
+Kicking the habit can also have a number of different benefits to your health and lower your risk for oral cancer.

 Don’t use home remedies.

 Home remedies, such as activated charcoal, lemon juice, or baking soda, aren’t effective in maintaining the health of the teeth.
 Baking soda and activated charcoal can be abrasive and damage your enamel.
+Acidic home remedies, like lemon juice, can also break down your enamel.
 Damaging the enamel will make teeth more porous and more prone to staining.
-Lemon juice and anything else that is acidic is not something you want on your teeth.

 Don’t whiten teeth if pregnant or breast-feeding.